canonical/certification-docs/drafts/Self-Test_Guide-18.04.rst

    Hardware Entry on C3`_.
 If an entry already exists for your specific configuration (not just the model), you should use the existing entry.

 #.
-Use MAAS to deploy the SUT using a custom point-release image, as
+Use MAAS to deploy the SUT, as described in the upcoming section,
-   described in the upcoming section, `Installing Ubuntu on the System`_.
+   `Installing Ubuntu on the System`_.

 #.
 Check the SUT's configuration.
 (The ``canonical-certification-precheck``
    script, described in `Running the Certification